RECOMMENDATIONS – MEXICO CITY

 Various locations

-Throughout the city, there are many registered Airbnb apartments.
-You can choose the one that best suits your needs and, if necessary, those of your companions.
-We recommend selecting apartments with good reviews from previous travelers.
+Throughout the city, there are numerous Airbnb apartments available.
+You can choose the accommodation that best suits your needs and, if applicable, those of your companions.
+We recommend selecting properties with consistently positive reviews from previous guests.

 The Anzures neighborhood of Mexico City